Earth Notes: LED Lighting: Mini ReviewsUpdated 2023-01-28.

 What's the minimum acceptable efficiency for a LED that I buy?

 About 60lm/W minimum, that is 60 lumens per watt.
-If the packaging for an LED lamp doesn't give you that number directly, divide the number of lumens (lm) by the number of watts (W).
+If the packaging for an LED lamp does not give you that number directly, divide the number of lumens (lm) by the number of watts (W).
 (It may be OK for some speciality LEDs to be a bit lower.)

 Are there any places that LEDs should not be used?

 Not many.
-Ovens and other very hot places aren't kind to LEDs.
+Ovens and other very hot places are not kind to LEDs.
 Recessed ceiling fittings intended to keep halogen lamps hot are also not good.

 Until recently the most energy-efficient and widely-available form of domestic lighting has been fluorescent; initially in somewhat harsh strip-lights for the kitchen and garage/shed, but more lately as versatile compact fluorescent lamps (CFL) shaped to fit conventional bayonet or screw light fittings and with excellent colour and low price.
 These are available both for mains electricity (240V AC in the UK) and 12V DC operation such as for caravans and cars and low-voltage display lighting.
 CFL is generally a GoodThing(TM), as it is about four times more efficient (at around 60lm/W, ie 60 lumens of light out per Watt of electrical power in) than filament (incandescent) bulbs and has a considerably longer life to boot, but its downsides are the relatively fragile tube and small but significant amounts of toxic mercury (Hg) in the tube.
 CFLs also by their nature require some kind of inverter or ballast that can waste significant energy.